Y-Xiang-hub/AdvEWM/README.md

       year = {2020},
     }

-If you have any questions please feel free to contact us at yuexin.xiang@cug.edu.cn or tiantian3@student.unimelb.edu.au.
+If you have any questions please feel free to contact us at Yuexin.Xiang@monash.edu.